eqqn/eqqn.github.io/_posts/2023-01-04-Security_in_manufacturing.md

 Depending on spec or requirements, additional software can be installed - easier calibration tools, clients, license managers, even [app stores](https://www.okuma.com/okuma-app-store) .

-And is just scratching the surface.
+And it's just scratching the surface.

 ## Industry 4.0

 Whether you call it Cloud, Digital Transformation, Manufacturing 4.0...
 It's there.
-Across the industry, the untapped potential for better automation, big data analytics and ERP integration is there.
+Across the industry, the untapped potential for better automation, big data analytics and ERP integration.
 But it's also hampered by lack of interoperability on many levels, as well as valid security concerns.

 Try to find [top 10 CNC machine brands](https://www.stylecnc.com/blog/top-10-best-cnc-machine-manufacturers-brands.html).
 I personally don't know half of the list and could add a bunch of more.
 And that's not even covering high-performance segments.
 Or different workflows - it's not just milling, but also grinding, [wire EDM](https://en.wikipedia.org/wiki/Electrical_discharge_machining)(not dance music) and laser/additive(think of 3D printing with metal powders heated by laser!) manufacturing.
 These machines are even more specialized and made by smaller companies.
 As there are no prevailing common standard, we have many different workflows, controls, APIs and protocols.